Select Language |

 By Antoine Faugeres

-I have worked and lived in São Paulo for 20 years and it has been absolutely critical for me to understand Brazil Management Culture, in order to be successful at work.
+I have worked and lived in São Paulo for 20 years and it has been absolutely critical for me to understand Brazil business culture, in order to be successful at work.

 Brazil Business Practices